A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Functions Defined on Display Posets

 \begin{cor} Given an abstract merge tree $\T$ and the merge tree $T=\mathcal{M}(\T)$, we have a bijection between the following sets:

 and

 \end{cor}

-To sum up, we have proven that the local representation of a function on the display poset of an abstract merge tree is equivalent to a weighted tree, equal up to order $2$ vertices to the merge tree representing the regular abstract merge tree, with the weights being the restriction of the original function to a suitable interval.
+To sum up, we have proven that the local representation of a function on the display poset of an abstract merge tree is equivalent to a weighted tree, equal up to degree $2$ vertices to the merge tree representing the regular abstract merge tree, with the weights being the restriction of the original function to a suitable open set.
 For notational convenience, from now on, we may confuse the two sets in \Cref{cor:local_repr}, calling local representation of function also $\varphi_{T'}:E_{T'} \rightarrow L_p(\R,E)$ satisfying the requested properties.